Flat Coset Decompositions of Skew Lattices: Flat coset structure

-We are now ready to describe the coset structure of a skew lattice.
-To do so, we shall introduce flat cosets and construct a decomposition theorem as Theorem \ref{sidedcosetstructure}, the flat version of Leech's coset decomposition Theorem \ref{coset_part}.
-We shall also clarify the relation of flat cosets with cosets on flat skew lattices.

-\begin{definition} A \emph{right coset} of $A$ in $B$ is any set of the form $b\land A$, where $b\in B$.
+A \emph{right coset} of $A$ in $B$ is any set of the form $b\land A=\{b\land a\,|\, a\in A\}$, where $b\in B$.
 Similarly, a \emph{right coset} of $B$ in $A$ is any set of the form $B\lor a$ for $a\in A$.
-Given $b\in B$, the \emph{right image set} of $b$ in $A$ is the set $b\lor A=\set{b\lor a: a\in A }$.
-Dually, given any $a\in A$, the right image set of $a$ in $B$ is the set $B\land a=\set{b\land a:b\in B}$.
-Left cosets and left image sets are defined analogously.
-We say that a coset is \emph{flat} whenever it is a right coset or a left coset. \end{definition}
+Left cosets are defined analogously.
+We say that a coset is \emph{flat} whenever it is a right coset or a left coset.